easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 # modifier.price

-The price of the modifier as a fractional in the sub-unit of the current user's currency. e.g. considering the amount $19.50, it will return 1950.
+The price of the modifier as a fractional in the sub-unit of the current customer's currency. e.g. considering the amount $19.50, it will return 1950.

 # modifier.remaining_stock